edgedb/easy-edgedb/chapter14/index.md

 }
 ```

 And then we can add another interesting property to the `Vampire` type, called `army_strength`.
-This will be the combined total of all the `combined_strength` link properties between a `Vampire` and the `MinorVampire`s it controls.
-So this will be the total strength of the `Vampire`'s army when it is fully concentrating on giving as much strength as possible to its `MinorVampires`.
+This property will be the combined total of all the `combined_strength` link properties between a `Vampire` and the `MinorVampire`s it controls.
+So this number will be the total strength of the `Vampire`'s army when it is fully concentrating on giving as much strength as possible to its `MinorVampires`.

 Here is what the `Vampire` type looks like after these changes.
-Notice anything different in the schema?
+Notice anything in the syntax that looks different from what we've seen so far?

 ```sdl
 type Vampire extending Person {